xNok/devops-lean-6sigma-toolbox/SMART_Devops_Maturity_Assessment/Readme.md

 Based on the previous step, do not hesitate to remove an item you identified as level 1.
 Those items may create confusion among you team member, and they will not provide meaningful insight.

-2. Distribute your deck of card so that everyone has 3 to 4 cards.
+2. Distribute your deck of the card so that everyone has 3 to 4 cards.
 Giving more cards would result in a more prolonged exercise.
 You can count on the fact that there is a duplication of each card and that you will repeat the exercise with several teams to converge to a clear picture of the situation.

-3. Ask people to write comments on a post-it for each of the items they have been given following those rules:
+3. Ask people to write comments on a post-it for each items they have been given - following those rules:
-* You need to write at least 3 post-it per card
+* You need to write at least 3 post-its per card
 * You must write positive feedback on green post-it
 * You must write negative feedback on red post-it
-* If you know very little about the card you can write a single post-it that says that you don't know anything about-it or that you know that we did not implement anything yet.
+* If you know very little about the card, you can write a single post-it that says that you don't know anything about it or know that we did not implement anything yet.

 > Set a 10 min timer for people to create the post-its

-4. In turn ask each team member to stick its post-it on the board following those rules and comment about it:
+4. In turn, ask each team member to stick its post-it on the board following those rules and comment about it:
-* If you wrote mostly red post-it (negative feedback) place it next to the caol
+* If you mainly wrote red post-it (negative feedback), place it next to the coall
-* If you wrote mostly green post-it (positive feedback) place it next to the diamand
+* If you mainly wrote green post-it (positive feedback) place it next to the diamond
 * Otherwise place them in the middle

-5. Once everyone place its post-it you can wrappe up the exercise by creating the Radar chart.
+5. Once everyone places its post-it, you can wrap up the exercise by creating the Radar chart.

 * Coal count as level 1
-* Diamon count as leve 3
+* Diamon count as level 3
-* Everything else count as level 2
+* Everything else counts as level 2

 You can now explain what is `SMART Maturity assessment` and tell them what you will do with all their insight (keep reading, so I tell You what to do with all the post-it collected).

 ### Step 3: Compiling the results

-Create a table in your favorite tool (Confluance, Excel, or others).
-Compile the maturity score for the interview and retrospective exercice.
-Create an average score accross your organisation, this is your maturity level from wich you will create the final Radar Chart.
+Create a table in your favorite tool (Confluence, Excel, or others).
+Compile the maturity score for the interview and retrospective exercise.
+Create an average score across your organization; this is your maturity level from which you will create the final Radar Chart.
 Report and compile all the insight collected alongside the `SMART Maturity assessment` score.
-They will be usefull to create your road map.
+They will be helpful to develop your road map.

-> Why do we score items between 1 and 3 in the *Step 2* execise and not between 1 and 5?
+> Why do we score items between 1 and 3 in the *Step 2* exercise and not between 1 and 5?

-As it is the first time you do the exercise we can assume that you did not yet review any process.
-Remember that to reach level 4 you need to continuously measures results to implement improvement actions.
-It may be the case and if some member mentionned in there post-it that you have KPI ready for that item then go ahead your earn your level 4 maturity level for that item (Congratulation).
+Since it is the first time you do the exercise, we can assume that you did not review any process.
+Remember that to reach level 4; you need to measure results to implement improvement actions continuously.
+It may be the case, and if some member mentioned in their post-it that you have KPI ready for that item, then go ahead of your earn your level 4 maturity level for that item (Congratulation).

 ### Step 4: Deciding on a road map

-Creating the road map base on SMART is simply to ask: How do I want my Radar Chart in a year from now?
+Creating the road map base on SMART is to ask: How do I want my Radar Chart in a year from now?

 the levers to achieve and sustain changes are based on the maturity level:
-* Moving from **S**tart to **M**otivated involves making presentation, creating workshop to promote best practices associated with an item.
-It could also mean encourage professional training, conferences, or seaching for specific skills in future recrutement.
+* Moving from **S**tart to **M**otivated involves making a presentation, creating a workshop to promote best practices associated with an item.
+It could also mean you need to encourage professional training, conferences, or searching for specific skills in future recruitment.
-* Moving from **M**otivated to **A**pplied requires to some Epic or stories to implement changes.
+* Moving from **M**otivated to **A**pplied requires some Epic or Stories to implement changes.
-* Moving from **A**pplied to **R**eviewed forces you to implement KPIs, document the process, dedicate time to continously review the tols in place.
+* Moving from **A**pplied to **R**eviewed forces you to implement KPIs, document the process, dedicate time to review the tools in place continuously.
-* Moving from **R**eviewed to **T**ransformed symbolises that you have established a "Bible" of how you do X in company Y.
+* Moving from **R**eviewed to **T**ransformed symbolizes that you have established a "Bible" of how you do X in company Y.

 ## Final thought